 - Design and implement user interface using both standards, giving priority to the platform-specific standards.

 - Conduct usability testing and keep iterating the designing process until results are satisfactory.

-The only difference in steps for cross platform software development is to make decision about the selection of common user interface or different interface according to platforms before designing and implementation step.
+The only difference in steps for cross-platform software development is to decide on the selection of common user interface or different interface according to platforms before designing and implementation steps.

-Often ignored, evaluation, testing and iteration are crucial aspects in the above steps .
-There are different tools for evaluation of user experience for example, UX Curve and usability testing using eye tracking and surveys that should be used for creating compelling user experience.
+Often ignored, evaluation, testing, and iteration are crucial aspects in the above steps .
+There are different tools for assessment of user experience, for example, UX Curve and usability testing using eye tracking and surveys that should be used for creating a compelling user experience.

 System designers ignore user experience standards because they either underestimate or overestimate these standards.
-System design and development is not about creating a wonderful system, but is to create system that will fulfill the needs of its users .
+System design is not about creating a wonderful system but is to create a system that will fulfill the needs of its users .
 For this, a successful interaction between user and system is required.
-User Experience standards plays an important role in human-computer interaction by increasing usability of the system and productivity of users.
-However, the main component of interface design is testing and iteration therefore system designers should iterate on their interface according to the latest standards and trends.
+User Experience standards play a vital role in human-computer interaction by increasing the usability of the system and the productivity of users.
+However, the main component of interface design is testing and iteration; therefore, system designers should iterate on their interface according to the latest standards and trends.